 2. Get a direct short link to your business

-Once your Google My Business profile is claimed, there’s a really easy first step that you can take: claiming a direct short link to your business.
-Though it might seem like an insignificant detail, a short link makes your Google My Business page significantly more easy to share with your customers.
+Once your Google My Business profile is claimed, you can claim a direct short link to your business.
+Though it might seem insignificant, a short link makes your Google My Business page easier to share with your customers.